jshea2/OSC-for-OBS/README.md

 ```

-- Configure your OSC application to send to this IP and Port (Node recieves OSC Messages on this IP and Port and Converts to OBS Websocket)
+Configure your OSC application to send to this IP and Port (Node recieves OSC Messages on this IP and Port and Converts to OBS Websocket):
 ``` javascript
 //OSC Server (IN) Config
 const oscServerIp = "127.0.0.1";